PPGamingDK/Softwarekonstruktion-4.2/README.md

 # Softwarekonstruktion-4.2

-Just a stupid school project, where we learned about algorithms and recursive stuff.
+Just a boring school project, where we learned about algorithms and recursive stuff.